hazelcast/hazelcast-jet-demos/jetleopard/JetLeopardWhitePaper.md

 * What is the cost of rewriting code to fit to new APIs?

-are essential to understanding the factors that should drive the choice of a streaming technology.
+These considerations are essential to understanding the factors that should drive the choice of a streaming technology.
 Teams should ensure that they properly understand their own requirements and the trade-offs present with each technology before making their architectural choice.

 ### Links to additional Hazelcast Jet and IMDG resources